qdev-dk-archive/matlab-qd/Tutorial.md

 >> setup.setc('dac/CH0', 0);
 ```

-and you can access instruements and named channels through the `ins` and
+and you can access instruments and named channels through the `ins` and
 `chans` properties

 ```matlab